Content on this page was generated by AI and has not been manually reviewed.

 • Browser extension caveats: If you use the browser extensions, remember they’re generally not full VPN tunnels.
 They can protect browsing in the browser but won’t cover all app traffic on your device.
 Use the full app for comprehensive protection.

 In short: enable kill switch and DNS protection, and use the desktop/mobile apps for best privacy protection.
-Purevpn keeps disconnecting: troubleshooting guide for stable connections, settings, and tips
+How to enable always on vpn 2026

 Pricing, plans, and value: what you’re paying for in 2025